Airbrush Tattoo – Complete Guide to Airbrush Tattoos

-The durability of an airbrush tattoo depends on the color used.
-Water-based colors can be removed relatively easily so that the tattoo is usually wiped away at the next shower.
+The durability of an airbrush tattoo depends on the paint used.
+Water-based paints can be removed relatively easily so that the tattoo is usually wiped away in your next shower.
 Alcohol-based colors last longer – up to seven days.

 For an airbrush tattoo to last as long as possible, you need to pay attention to several things:

-- The colors you use should be of high quality – you can save a lot of money, but please do not save on the color
+- The pants you use should be of high quality – you can save a lot of money here with inferior paints, but please do not try to save too much

-- The skin must be optimally cleaned before you spray the paint
+- The skin must be properly cleaned before you spray the paint

 - The paint must be applied thinly